GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 The base implementation is intentionally narrow:

 - Timer base configuration is completed before PWM configuration.
+- Successful `TIM_Config()` completion is the PWM lifecycle admission point;
+  Timer PWM does not independently query or mutate the RCC clock gate.
 - PWM configuration is completed while the Timer counter is disabled.
 - The application enables the Timer only after every required PWM channel is configured and assigned a duty cycle.